Hawks vs. Pacers odds, line, spread: 2022 NBA picks, March 13 prediction from proven computer model

 The Indiana Pacers tackle the Atlanta Hawks at 7 p.m.
-ET on Sunday at State Farm Area.
-Each groups have vital harm considerations coming into the sport with Indiana’s Malcolm Brogdon (concussion) dominated out, and Atlanta’s John Collins (finger) questionable.
+ET on Sunday at State Farm Enviornment.
+Each groups have important harm issues coming into the sport with Indiana’s Malcolm Brogdon (concussion) dominated out, and Atlanta’s John Collins (finger) questionable.
 Brogdon didn’t play of their final assembly on February 8, however Collins scored 20 factors within the Atlanta victory.

-Atlanta is favored by 12 factors within the newest Hawks vs. Pacers odds from Caesars Sportsbook, and the over-under is ready at 237.
-Earlier than getting into any Pacers vs. Hawks picks, you may wish to see the NBA predictions from the proven computer model at SportsLine.
+Atlanta is favored by 12 factors within the newest Hawks vs. Pacers odds from Caesars Sportsbook, and the over-under is about at 237.
+Earlier than coming into any Pacers vs. Hawks picks, you’ll wish to see the NBA predictions from the proven computer model at SportsLine.

-The SportsLine Projection Mannequin simulates each NBA sport 10,000 instances and has returned nicely over $10,000 in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
+The SportsLine Projection Mannequin simulates each NBA sport 10,00zero occasions and has returned properly over $10,00zero in revenue for $100 gamers on its top-rated NBA picks over the previous three-plus seasons.
 The mannequin enters Week 20 of the 2021-22 NBA season on a surprising 74-47 roll on all top-rated NBA picks, returning nearly $2,100.
-Anybody following it has seen large returns.
+Anybody following it has seen enormous returns.

 Now, the mannequin has set its sights on Hawks vs. Pacers.
-You possibly can head to SportsLine to see its picks.
+You may head to SportsLine to see its picks.
 Listed below are a number of NBA betting lines for Hawks vs. Pacers:

 - Hawks vs. Pacers unfold: Hawks -12